 How do I register for VAT?

 Most businesses operating in the UK can simply register for VAT on the HMRC website.
-At the start of this process, you may need to create a Government Gateway account which you can later use to submit your VAT returns to HMRC and pay any VAT owed.
-You can choose to register your business for VAT yourself or ask an agent to do this on your behalf.
+At the start of this process, you may need to create a Government Gateway account, which you can later use to submit your VAT returns to HMRC and pay any VAT owed.
+You can choose to register your business for VAT yourself or ask a professional agent to do this on your behalf.

 When completing the VAT registration form, you will be asked to provide details relating to: